oneam/NetworkTests/README.md

 My Conclusions:

 * Development platform accounts for 25-50% throughput difference.
-(C being fastest)
+(C and Rust being fastest)
 * Asynchronous IO only gave a performance boost when dealing with 1000s of open connections.
-  * A persistent thread connected a synchronous socket gives much higher throughput.
+  * A persistent thread connected to a synchronous socket gives much higher throughput.
-* Full duplex communication provides up to a 1000% improvment on all platforms (except Go, which fell apart after atempting full duplex).
+* Full duplex communication provides up to a 1000% improvement on all platforms (except Go, which fell apart after attempting full duplex).
-  * Full duplex means read and write happen simltaneously and multiple requests can be "on the wire" simultaneously.
+  * Full duplex means read and write happen simultaneously and multiple requests can be "on the wire" simultaneously.
 * Performance appears to be limited by the number of calls to read() and write()
   * By reading a large buffer of data and extracting all requests from that buffer you can greatly improve throughput.